Elements & Principles of Art = form, shape, and unity

 some Germanic tribes used to

-A time of feast and animal sacrifice to honor Odin, other gods, and the king.
+to honor Odin, other gods, and the king.

 December 21-January 1